olofd/react-native-photos-framework/README.md

 Signature: RNPhotosFramework.requestAuthorization() : Promise<{status : string, isAuthorized : boolean}>.
 This will prompt the user to grant access to the user library at first start.
 If you do not call this method explicitly before using any of the other functions in this library, the grant-access-dialog will appear for the user automatically at the first function-call into the library.
 But only one function-call can automatically trigger this dialog, so if another call comes into Photos Framework before the user has granted you access, that function-call will fail.
-Therefore I urge you to call this method explicitly before you start using the rest of the library to not experience unexpected behaviour.
+Therefore, I urge you to call this method explicitly before you start using the rest of the library to not experience unexpected behaviour.
 NOTE: You do not have to first check the authorizationStatus before calling this.
 If the user has granted access before, this will just return authorized-status.
 NOTE: See available statuses in doc. about: `authorizationStatus`